sidhant007/CS2040C/AY18-19Sem2/lab02/README.md

   <a href = "https://stackoverflow.com/questions/69192/how-to-implement-a-queue-using-two-stacks">Stack OverFlow Link</a>
 </details>

-Q) In the quicksort element, let us do the following 4 variations, for each variation try to comment on the time complexity of the solution?
+Q) In the quicksort algorithm, let us do the following 4 variations, for each variation try to comment on the time complexity of the solution?
 (HINT - Making a recursion tree, helps in analysis of recursive algorithms)

 1. If we always pick the smallest element as pivot
 2. If we always pick the median as pivot